Appeal play: Appeal play situations

 To properly execute a live ball appeal, a fielder must, with a live ball, tag the runner or base in question and communicate to the umpire what the infraction was and which runner committed the infraction.
 Such communication may be non-verbal, implicit, or assumed—so long as the intent of the fielder is clear to the umpire.
 Contrary to popular belief, an appeal out is not a force out unless it is regarding a missed force base.
 For example, if a runner from third base tags up and scores, but a runner from second base leaves too early, failing to tag up, and then is put out on the appeal, the run counts if it was scored before the appeal by the fielders.
 Rare situations with a viable appeal on a runner who misses his force base require the umpire to recognize an apparent fourth out.

 Legal and viable appeals

-Fielders have the right to appeal any runner at any base he has reached or passed, at any time while the ball is alive, subject to the following restrictions:
+Fielders have the right to appeal any runner at any base they have reached or passed, at any time while the ball is alive, subject to the following restrictions: